 Please do not hesitate to contact the respective organization for more information.

-WCO CLiKC! provides a wide range of online courses for customs and bordel control officers, as well as the general public, to expand their knowledge on environmentally-sensitive commodities covered by multilateral environmental agreements (MEAs).
-This includes an 8-hour course on the enforcement of the Montreal Protocol on the international trade of Ozone Depleting Substances, developed in collaboration with UNEP OzonAction, and the recently updated and re-designed course on the Cartagena Protocol on Biosafety.
+This includes an eight-hour course on the enforcement of the Montreal Protocol on the international trade of Ozone Depleting Substances, developed in collaboration with UNEP OzonAction, and a course on the Cartagena Protocol on Biosafety.
 In October 2021, WCO and CITES launched new training modules for customs officers covering substantial practical and regulatory aspects of the trade in endangered species of wild fauna and flora.

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora offers training courses for customs officers and the general public to better under the mechanisms and procedures set under the Convention.
-The courses entitled "Introduction to CITES for Customs" and "Training course for enforcement officers and information module for prosecutors and the judiciary" introduce customs officers dealing with CITES protected specimens to the Convention's provisions and guidelines in order to improve enforcement of wildlife laws and regulations.
+The courses, "Introduction to CITES for Customs" and "Training course for enforcement officers and information module for prosecutors and the judiciary," introduce customs officers dealing with CITES protected specimens to the Convention's provisions and guidelines to improve enforcement of wildlife laws and regulations.

-The course on the Cartagena Protocol on Biosafety for customs and border officials was developed jointly by the Convention on Biological Diversity (CBD) Secretariat, the United Nations Environment Programme (UNEP) and the World Customs Organization (WCO).
-Its five modules aim at providing customs and border officials with a broad understanding of the Protocol and the requirements for its enforcement, as well as to demonstrate the importance of a safe transfer, handling and use of living modified organisms.
+The course on the Cartagena Protocol on Biosafety for customs and border officials was developed jointly by the Convention on Biological Diversity (CBD) Secretariat, the United Nations Environment Programme (UNEP), and the World Customs Organization (WCO).
+Its five modules aim at providing customs and border officials with a broad understanding of the Protocol and the requirements for its enforcement, as well as to demonstrate the importance of a safe transfer, handling, and use of living modified organisms.

 BRS Secretariat and INTERPOL: E-learning module for law enforcement officers